MaibornWolff/mqtt-kafka-forwarding-service/README.md

 * Guarantees At-Least-Once operations due to using manual acknowledgement in MQTT
 * Optionally wraps MQTT payloads in a json object which preserves the original topic (`{"topic": "foo/bar", "payload": "somebase64edpayload"}`).
 Can be useful if later processing steps need the original MQTT topic (e.g. if some device-id is encoded in the topic but not repeated in the payload)
+* Uses the MQTT topic as the kafka message key.
+This gives access to the topic even if the wrap option is not used and it makes sure messages from the same MQTT topic end up in the same kafka partition, preserving message ordering.

 ## Quickstart

 The forwarding-service can be deployed in kubernetes using our helm chart:

-1. `helm repo add maibornwolff https://maibornwolff.github.io/mqtt-kafka-forwarding-service/`
+1. `helm repo add forwarding https://maibornwolff.github.io/mqtt-kafka-forwarding-service/`
 2. Create a values.yaml file with your configuration:

       ```yaml